Facts, Identification & Control

 The pests also chew through wires, rip up insulation, and destroy stored items in attics and garages.
 Fecal droppings, rub marks left by their oily fur rubbing up against surfaces, plus gnaw marks on wood, wiring, or plastic are often the first signs of a field mouse problem in homes.

-How Can I Get Rid Field Mice?
+How Can I Get Rid of Field Mice?

 What Orkin Does